MAT Elementary Education

 - Describe the unique characteristics, academic abilities, and personal traits that qualify you to become a teacher.

-- Describe why you want to enter the teaching profession, and what you expect to encounter as a _ (ex: Science) _ teacher.
+- Describe why you want to enter the teaching profession, and what you expect to encounter as a _ (ex: Elementary) _ teacher.

 - Submit Resume/CV containing all previous work experience and education, with relevant work with youth included